Delays possible for motorists on major roads this Sunday - warns National Grid

 It is expected to be delivered to Walpole Substation by early afternoon.

-The trailer is being supported by specialist haulage company Allelys Heavy Haulage Ltd.
+The trailer is supported by specialist haulage company Allelys Heavy Haulage Ltd.

 National Grid warns there may be some delays to motorists and pedestrians during this time and road users are asked to take care when travelling along affected roads.